History

 In December 2014, Mobile Check Deposit was introduced.

 In 2015, several new positions were being developed and planned because of continued growth.
 The positions were AVP of Marketing, Chief Financial Officer, and Retail Services Manager.
-Over the course of the next several months, all of these positions were filled as well as new office space to house the administrative team.
+Over the next several months, all of these positions and new office space to house the administrative team were filled.
 In December of 2015, the Operations Center, a 7500 square foot building with 16 offices, was moved into 110 Carmichael Street in Presque Isle.

 With ever-evolving banking developments, new debit cards with EMV technology, Apple Pay, Android Pay, Samsung Pay, and upgraded and updated online and mobile banking were introduced.
-In late 2017 a new checking product, the first in several years, was introduced to the public.
-The YES Account offers members all of the latest in technology with mobile banking and online banking.
+In late 2017, a new checking product, the first in several years, was introduced to the public.
+The YES Account offers members all of the latest technology, including mobile banking and online banking.
 One unique feature is the Round-It-Up capability to round purchases to the nearest dollar and transfer the difference into the member’s savings account, allowing them to save money.
-At the same time, they spend and highlighting what credit unions were originally founded on, thrift.
+At the same time, they spend time highlighting what credit unions were originally founded on, thrift.

 Making of a Stronger Credit Union